mcjcloud/Show-And-Sell/README.md

 With Show & Sell, we empower FBLA chapters and other organizations to mobilize their members and the community to harness the power of mobile technology to raise funds from the sale of donated items.

 ###Instructions for Installation

 Make sure you fulfill the following requirements before continuing:

+* Have a reliable internet connection
 * Have a computer running OS X 10.11.5 or later
 * Have [Xcode 8] (https://developer.apple.com/xcode/downloads/) or later installed
 * Have the latest version of [CocoaPods] (https://cocoapods.org/) installed.
-* Have an iOS device or emulator running iOS 10 or later
+* Have an iPhone/iPod or emulator running iOS 10.0 or later

 After completing the requirements, perform the following to install: